By Max Fontaine | Investigatory underachiever

 Most violations are punishable by law, experts have said.

-Several Bass Lake-area residents have expressed upsetness about the matter.
+Several Bass Lake-area residents expressed upsetness about the matter.
 Among them is 71-year-old retiree Arnold Eagran.

 “What are these hippies gonna do next?
 Organize sit-ins?
 Burn brassieres and draft cards?
 Hold a free, three-day festival of peace, love and music, featuring some of the hottest rock ’n’ roll acts of the day?
 This has gotta stop.”